Overview of Hazardous Material Transportation Regulations

 Markings, Labels, Placards

-A marking a handwritten or a pre-printed, self-adhesive label containing required information: proper shipping name, the United Nations/North American (UN/NA) identification number, and the consignee's or consignor's name and address (49 CFR 172.300).
-The marking is only regulated by the information to be placed on the package.
+A marking is a handwritten or a pre-printed, self-adhesive label containing the following required information: proper shipping name, the UN/NA identification number, and the consignee's or consignor's name and address (49 CFR 172.300).

-Labeling with a 4" x 4" square-on-point label is the second part of visibly identifying a hazardous materials package.
-Shipping labels are specific to the hazard classes of materials and have strict specifications for set-up including color, size and wording, as well as placement on a package (49 CFR 172.400-172.450).
-The Hazardous Materials Table has a label column referencing the label or labels for the specific chemical by the hazard class.
+Shipping labels are specific to the hazard classes of materials and have strict specifications for set-up including color, size and wording, as well as placement on a package (49 CFR 172 Subpart E).
 A label chart that shows hazard class or division and the associated label plus the section reference can be found in 49 CFR 172.400(b).
-If two labels are listed in the label column, the least hazardous of the two is a secondary hazard.
+If two labels are listed in the label column, the less hazardous of the two is a secondary hazard.
 This secondary hazard must also be labeled per 49 CFR 172.402.

 Depending on the nature and quantity of the shipment, placarding completes the shipment identification process.
-Placards are larger than labels, measuring 10" x 10", but similar in their square-on-point design.
+Placards are larger than labels, and must measure at least 9.84 inches on each side.
 Placards are also specific to the hazard class of materials.
-The specifications are equally strict for color, size and wording, as well as placement on a shipping vehicle (49 CFR 172.500-172.560).
+The specifications are equally strict for color, size and wording, as well as placement on a shipping vehicle (49 CFR 172 Subpart F).
 Two tables help determine if placards are necessary (49 CFR 172.504).
-Placarding the secondary hazard is also required (similar to labeling).
-Secondary hazards must follow the requirements in 49 CFR 172.519(b)(4).
+Placarding for subsidiary hazards is also required (similar to labeling) and is detailed in 49 CFR 172.505.

 |Certified Symbol||Package Identification||Package Type||Packing Group Testing||Specific Gravity or weight if test for solids (kg)||Test Pressure in kPa.
 An "S" may appear indicating solid or inner pkg. approved.||Year of Mfg||Country of Origin||Name or Symbol of Manufacturer||Minimum thickness intended for reuse.|